fengweijp/anywhichway/README.md

 Since the `returnValue` reference is an in memory version, it can be modified, i.e. properties can be deleted or their values can be masked for read and eliminated or restored to their current stored value for write.
 The `storedValue` is frozen and should be used for reference only.
 Attempts to change it will result in an error.
+To ignore changes just use `Object.assign(returnValue,storedValue)`.

 # Extending AnyWhichWay

 # Release History (reverse chornological order)

+2018-03-08 - enhanced documentation, improved relative paths and nested objects.

 2018-03-07 - Enhanced documentation, pattern matching, joins, and unit tests.